Docs

 To further assist in managing your payment costs, the Fees Overview includes outlier detection for transaction fees.

-If the fee charged for a transaction exceeds expected levels, these transactions are flagged as outliers.
+If the fee charged for a transaction exceeds expected levels, we flag these transactions as outliers.
 You can drill down on these outlier transactions to investigate further and address any discrepancies or unexpected charges.

 Was this article helpful?